istrib/vuex-typescript/README.md

 Importing and using functions rather than objects makes it explicit which accessor you actually use rather than stating which accessor in an object you may be using.

+If you wish to define your vuex handlers as class members then you must decorate these methods with `@Handler` decorator exported from this library as shown in [this test](src/tests/withModules/store/system/system.ts).

 ## Contributing

 ```